Personal line of credit: What it is and how it works

 Here are answers to some frequently asked questions about PLOCs:

-A PLOC affects your credit scores in a few ways.
-The additional credit your PLOC provides could improve your credit utilization ratio by increasing the amount of credit you have available.
-But if your credit utilization ratio goes above the recommended 30%, it can hurt your credit.
+• Credit utilization: The additional credit your PLOC provides could improve your credit utilization ratio by increasing the amount of credit you have available.
+That’s if you maintain the same spending habits.
+The CFPB recommends keeping your ratio below 30%.

 Key takeaways: Personal line of credit

-If you’re looking for ways to access credit, check out credit cards from Capital One.
+If you’re looking for other ways to access credit, you could check out credit cards from Capital One.
 You can see if you’re pre-approved for Capital One card offers, without harming your credit scores.

 Related Content